What is Washoku? Understanding Traditional Japanese Cuisine

 Washoku Japanese food culture developed in close association with annual events and life rituals.
 Family and community bonds are deepened by sharing celebratory dishes made with the blessings of nature.

 For centuries, the standard menu format for traditional Japanese meals at home has been Ichiju Sansai (一汁三菜).
 “Ichiju” means “one soup” and “sansai” means “three dishes.”
 This meal comprises rice, soup and three dishes: a main dish high in protein such as meat or fish, and two side dishes of vegetables or seaweed to provide vitamins, minerals and dietary fiber.
 The Ichiju Sansai meal ensures well-balanced nutrition and serves as the foundation for a healthy Japanese diet.
+In this structure, “main dish” and “side dish” refer to a dish’s role in a Japanese-style meal rather than its portion size.

 Ichiju Sansai meal

-An image of Ichiju Sansai meal
+The basic structure of Ichiju Sansai

-Staple
+Staple (Rice)

 The staple of rice provides carbohydrates, a source of energy; rice is a fundamental component of washoku.

-Sansai
+Sansai (3 dishes)

-Soup (miso soup)
+Soup

 Soup is made with dashi, miso and other ingredients, including vegetables, tofu and seafood.